Do Geckos Have Bones?

 By reducing their bone structure in this way, geckos have been able to evolve a highly efficient mode of movement that allows them to thrive in a wide range of environments.
 This is a perfect example of how evolution can drive the development of new, highly specialized adaptations that enable organisms to exploit new opportunities in their environment.

-Recommended Reading: Why Do Leopard Geckos Shed?
+Recommended Reading: Do Leopard Geckos Like To Be Handled?

 Comparing Geckos to Other Boneless Animals: What Makes Geckos Stand Out?